 First things first.
 This page is just for informational purposes only.
 I am not a veterinarian or by no means an expert on goats.
 I'm not making any recommendations as to how to manage YOUR goats, this is just a brief explanation on how *I* manage *my* herd.
 Also *my way* may (most likely WILL) change over time.
 So, without further ado: this is how I care for my herd.

-All herd members have free access to fresh, clean water, Mineral Supplement (Cargill Right Now Onyx), local grass hay, and unlimited browsing within the pasture daily.
+All herd members have free access to fresh, clean water, Mineral Supplement (Cargill Onyx), local grass hay, and unlimited browsing within the pasture daily.

 Supplements, Disbudding, Tattooing, bottle feeding, etc

 Birth to 3 months

 Most Susurrare Salix kids will be dam-raised.
 I do not feel that it is necessary to bottle raise our kids to prevent CAE infection as our entire herd is CAE tested annually.
 We are careful to purchase animals from CAE & CL free herds, but also have any new animals tested before joining the herd.
 We have a special Quarantine Pen for all incoming goats for 4 weeks of time alone with one of our wethers.
 This enables us to test each new animal and to ensure that each new herd member is completely healthy and adjusted to us and our feeding/milking schedule prior to release into the "General Population".
 Goats LOVE their kids, and kids love their dams, therefore I will not routinely remove a kid from it's dam prior to weaning unless the dam rejects the kid (haven't had this happen yet), the kid is showing obvious signs of distress, or the kid is nursing their dam unevenly.
 On the day of birth, every kid receives BoSe and A,D&E shot.
 For basic instructions on bottle feeding, please see BOTTLE BABY CARE